DineshPatel-GA/bostonhousepricing1/README.md

         Get above info from Heroku and provide in github:
         Github > repo  > setigns > Secrets and variables > Actions > new repository secrets.

+    With Github Action app will be deployed to Heroku automatically.